hyzyla/pdfium/docs/docs/render-pdf.md

 }
 ```

 Then you can render the page to an image by calling `render` method of the page instance.
-It accepts an optional `RenderPageOptions` object with the following properties:
+It accepts an optional `PDFiumPageRenderParams` object with the following properties:

 - `scale` - scale factor for the image (default is 1, which means 91 DPI, 3 almost always is enough for good quality)
 - `render` - render engine to use, can be either `sharp`, `bitmap` (default is `bitmap`) or custom render function.
 If you need to render to PNG, it's recommended to use `sharp` render function.